Family Medicine: First Year Residents

 Pronouns: She/Her/Hers

-• Mariam Maloyan, MD
+• Mariam Maloyan, DO

 Portrait of Dr. Mariam MaloyanMariam attended Boston University, where she earned a B.A. in Biochemistry and Molecular Biology, followed by an M.S. in Medical Sciences.
 Upon graduation, she worked as a research assistant at Boston Children’s Martha Eliot Health Center in Jamaica Plain.
 It was during this time that she developed a strong desire to become a physician dedicated to making healthcare better for everyone, especially those who may not have easy access to it.